 Preparing to File Your 2020 Tax Return?
-Act Early.
+What You Need to Know.

 While many Americans continue to wait out the global pandemic, one activity that should not be delayed is preparing your tax return.
 In fact, this year, the smartest advice may be to get prepared early.
 With more than 153 million people having received stimulus payments in 2020, and tens of millions of people having received unemployment benefits, there are new tax implications to consider.